Atonement (2007 film): Pre-production

 Director Joe Wright asked executive producers, Debra Hayward, Liza Chasin, and co-producer Jane Frazer to collaborate a second time, after working on Pride and Prejudice in 2005.
 He also sought out production designer Sarah Greenwood, editor Paul Tothill, costume designer Jacqueline Durran, and composer Dario Marianelli, for the film—all of whom previously worked together with Wright.
 In an interview, Wright states, "It's important for me to work with the same people.
 It makes me feel safe, and we kind of understand each other."
 The screenplay was adapted from Ian McEwan's 2001 novel by Christopher Hampton.

 After reading McEwan's book, screenwriter Christopher Hampton, who had previously undertaken many adaptations, was inspired to adapt it into a script for a feature film.
 When Wright took over the project as director, he decided he wanted a different approach, and Hampton re-wrote much of his original script to Wright's suggestion.
-The first draft – written with director Richard Eyre in mind – took what Hampton called a more "conventional, literary approach," with a linear structure, and a voiceover and the epilogue of the older Briony being woven in throughout the entire film instead of only at the end.
+The first draft – written with the director Richard Eyre in mind – took what Hampton called a more "conventional, literary approach", with a linear structure, and a voiceover and the epilogue of the older Briony being woven in throughout the entire film instead of only at the end.
 Wright felt that the original approach owed more to contemporary filmmaking than historical filmmaking, while the second script was closer to the book.

 To re-create the World War II setting, producers hired a historian to work with the department heads.
-Background research for the film included the examination of paintings, photographs and films, and the study of archives.
-The war scenes, as well as many others scenes, were filmed on-location.
+Background research included the examination of paintings, photographs, and films, and the study of archives.
+The war scenes, as well as many others scenes, were filmed on location.
 Set decorator Katie Spencer and production designer Sarah Greenwood both examined archives from Country Life to find suitable locations for the interior and exterior scenes.
-Seamus McGarvey, the cinematographer, worked closely with Wright on the aesthetics of the visualisation, using a range of techniques and camera movements to achieve the final result.
+Seamus McGarvey, the cinematographer, worked closely with Wright on the aesthetics of the visualisation, using a range of techniques and camera movements.